-CPRH is a connected person of the Company because (a) CPRH's major shareholder, CPM, is a major shareholder of the Company as well as a subsidiary of Charoen Pokphand Foods Public Company Limited ("CPF"), whereby CPM holds 398,959,149 shares in CPRH (representing 20.00 percent of the total voting rights in CPRH); and (b) CPRH's indirect major shareholder, Charoen Pokphand Group Company Limited ("CPG"), who indirectly holds 797,918,298 shares in CPRH through CPH (representing 40.00 percent of the total voting rights in CPRH) is an indirect major shareholder of the Company.
+CPRH's major shareholder, CPM, is a major shareholder of the Company as well as a subsidiary of CPF, whereby CPM holds 398,959,149 shares in CPRH (representing 20.00 percent of the total voting rights in CPRH); and (b) CPRH's indirect major shareholder, CPG, who indirectly holds 797,918,298 shares in CPRH through CPH (representing 40.00 percent of the total voting rights in CPRH) is an indirect major shareholder of the Company.
 As a result, the Company is required to comply with the Notification of the Capital Market Supervisory Board No. TorJor 21/2551 Re: Rules on Connected Transactions dated 31 August 2008 (as amended) and the Notification of the Board of Governors of the SET Re: Disclosure of Information and Other Acts of Listed Companies Concerning Connected Transactions B.E.
 2546 (2003) dated 19 November 2003 (as amended) (the "Notifications on Connected Transactions").